The coliseum in Rome

 -ARE Verbs

-For regular -ARE verbs, the present subjunctive endings are generally -i, -i, -i, -iamo, -iate, -ino.
+Regular -ARE verbs follow these endings in the present subjunctive: -i, -i, -i, -iamo, -iate, -ino.

 Pronoun Sognare (to dream) Iniziare (to begin)